This post contains affiliate links. Read my disclosure policy here.

 - Place fettuccine in a large pot of salted boiling water.
 Cook until al dente (about 10-12 minutes).
 Drain and drizzle with olive oil to prevent sticking.

-- Drain & rinse cashews and discard water.
-Now place all ingredients into a blender (except butter & garlic).
-Blend until potatoes & cashews have completely broken down & sauce is smooth, about 1-2 minutes.
+- Now place all ingredients into a blender (except butter & garlic).
+Blend until potatoes and cashews have completely broken down and sauce is smooth.
 Set aside.

-- Heat up butter in large pan over medium heat.
-When melted, add garlic & sauté for 1-2 minutes, until lightly brown (be careful not to burn).
+- Heat up butter in a large pan over medium heat.
+When melted, add garlic and sauté for 30-60 seconds until lightly brown and fragrant.

-- Now add pasta & thawed peas to pan, and gently toss to coat.
+- Now add pasta and thawed peas to pan and gently toss to coat.
 Serve immediately.
 Enjoy!

-*Peas: To thaw peas, place in a colander and rinse under cool water for 1-2 minutes.
-Set aside.
+- To thaw peas, place in a colander and rinse under cool water for 1-2 minutes.